brevzin/cpp_proposals/2996_reflection/reflection.md

 `static_data_members_of` and `nonstatic_data_members_of` return reflections of the static and non-static data members, preserving their order, respectively.

 `enumerators_of` returns the enumerator constants of the indicated enumeration type in declaration order.

-The `get_public_meow` functions are equivalent to `meow_of` functions except that they additionally filter the results on those members for which `is_public(member)` is `true`.
-The only other distinction is that `members_of` can be invoked on a namespace, while `get_public_members` can only be invoked on a class type (because it does not make sense to ask for the public members of a namespace).
-This set of functions has a distinct API by demand for ease of grepping.

 ### `substitute`